Daily Intelligencer Politics Chat: Fiasco in Finland

 Ed: I joked earlier that Trump’s next move would be to attend Warsaw Pact maneuvers.
 My first impulse was to suggest that this all shows the power of the Bannon wing of Trumpworld.
 It’s the timing that is most mystifying, though.

-Eric: If he persists amid lukewarm coverage from Fox, idea that it’s purely ego that’s making him toe this line will be (even) less credible.
+Eric: If he persists amid lukewarm coverage from Fox, the idea that it’s purely ego that’s making him toe this line will be (even) less credible.

 Ezekiel: “Ego,” meaning he doesn’t want to acknowledge Russian interference because it makes his surprise election victory less credible?